Polyanhydride: Polymerization

 Polyanhydrides can be easily prepared by using available, low cost resources.
 The process can be varied to achieve desirable characteristics.
 Traditionally, polyanhydrides have been prepared by melt condensation polymerization, which results in high molecular weight polymers.
 Melt condensation polymerization involves reacting dicarboxylic acid monomers with excess acetic anhydride at a high temperature and under a vacuum to form the polymers.
 Catalysts may be used to achieve higher molecular weights and shorter reaction times.
 Generally, a one-step synthesis (method involving only one reaction) is used which does not require purification.

 There are many other methods used to synthesize polyanhydrides.
 Some of the other methods include: microwave heating, high-throughput synthesis (synthesis of polymers in parallel), ring opening polymerization (removal of cyclic monomers), interfacial condensation (high temperature reaction of two monomers), dehydrative coupling agents (removing the water group from two carboxyl groups), and solution polymerization (reacting in a solution).

 Chemical structure and composition analysis

-The chemical structure and composition of polyanhydrides can be determined by H1NMR spectroscopy.
-This will determine the class of polanhydride (aromatic, aliphatic, or unsaturated) as well as the structural features of the polymer.
-For example, the analysis of nuclear magnetic resonance(NMR) peaks allows one to determine if a copolymer has a random or block-like structure.
-Molecular weight and degradation rate can also determined by NMR.
+The chemical structure and composition of polyanhydrides can be determined using nuclear magnetic resonance (NMR) spectroscopy.
+The positions of peaks in proton NMR spectroscopy are determined by the class of polanhydride (aromatic, aliphatic, or unsaturated), and so provide information regarding structural features of the polymer, including whether a copolymer has a random or block-like structure.
+Molecular weight and degradation rate can also determined by spectroscopically.